adhocmaster/carla-jaywalker-experiments/docs/adaptive-soft-model-behavior.md

     - is on the same side as the current.
     - lower speed than the current.
     - has no future NavPoints in front of the ego.

+### Issues with the Behavior Matcher
+1. **Conflicting Behaviors:** A NavPoint can have multiple Behavior Primitive candidates.
+For instance, a pedestrian might momentarily stop and then begin retreating.
+In such cases, the Behavior Matcher tags the NavPoint with Evasive Retreat only.
+However, based on real-world scenarios it may also make sense to choose Stop over Retreat, so ordering is exposed as a parameter of the Behavior Matcher.
+The default priority is as follows (higher mentioned earlier): *Retreat > Flinch > Stop > Speedup > Slowdown*.